 It can be difficult to find tart cherries but you can find them canned in water pretty easily.
 They are almost as good as fresh cherries in a dessert like this.

 Apples - I chose to use gala apples.
 They hold their shape nicely in crisps and pies.
-Granny smith apples are also a nice choice.
+Granny smith apples or honeycrisp apples are also a nice choice.

 Tart Cherries - You can get canned sour cherries in most well-stocked grocery stores.
 Choose cherries that are canned in water.
 If you are able to get fresh sour cherries you will need to pit them before using but they are delicious.